Is sex sinful? Growing up in a conservative Christian home, I sure thought so.

-- Did my family commonly shame me for harmless or unintentional sexual acts, such as masturbating as a toddler or having nocturnal emissions?
+- Did my family commonly shame me for harmless or unintentional acts, such as having nocturnal emissions?

 If you answered “yes” to any of the above, it’s possible that the overemphasis on sexual purity has led to anxiety about if sex is sinful.

 Sex isn’t sinful.
 It’s a beautiful gift from God, but Satan has done a lot to push us to extremes.

 But there are at least two other reasons why you may feel that sex is sinful.
 Let’s look at the next one.

 Is Sex Sinful?
 Sexual Abuse by a Religious Leader